gnulnulf/pinball-testrom/README.md

 Burn the image to an 27256 or 28256 prom.

-If you use a 28356 you need an adapter (28256 pin1 to socket pin27)
+If you use a 28256 you need an adapter (28256 pin1 to socket pin27)

+After poweron all PIA's PA,PB,CA2 and CB2 wil blink with the following patterns:
+ 00000000
+ 01010101
+ 11111111
+ 10101010

+The NMI ( diagnostic switch) triggers the memory test.

 ## assemble